 Knead the mixture together gently in the bowl, with your hands, until everything is combined.

-Turn mixture onto a work surface, that has been dusted with icing sugar, and knead carefully until it becomes a smooth paste.
-Don’t over knead or it will become oily.
+Turn the mixture onto a work surface that has been dusted with icing sugar, and knead carefully until it becomes a smooth paste.
+Don’t over-knead, or it will become oily.

 You will need some warm sieved, apricot jam with a couple of tablespoons of brandy added (or leave it out if you don’t want to use alcohol) and your marzipan.